MA theses recently supervised

 2021 Laeticia Clavien, Learning About the Constructivism of Gender in Margaret Atwood’s

-2020 Jonathan Collé, Power Relationships in Science Fiction: a distorted mirror
+2020 Jonathan Collé, Power Relationships in Science Fiction: A Distorted Mirror

 2020 Ivano Terzaghi, American Mythology and Sports.
 Why American Football Has Become the US’ Favorite Sport